 I don’t just mean running speed, but the pace at which you follow the app.
 When I started, I simply didn’t have the energy for 3 runs a week, so I was doing each week of the Couch to 5K in about 8-10 days.
-And I did the first week twice before moving on to week two, because I knew I needed to build my stamina a bit more than most people.
+And I did the first week twice before moving on to Week Two because I needed to build my stamina a bit more.

 Get the right gear

 I cannot stress this enough: buy decent trainers!
 In the beginning, a cheap pair of running shoes was fine for me because the actual runs were short, and I didn’t know if I was really going to stick with it.
 But I burnt through them fast and soon found I was getting pains in my knees, ankles, and arches because my shoes weren’t supporting me.

 In the end, I went to a specialist running store and had my feet properly measured.
 I have really wide feet and low arches, so I’m now the proud owner of some men’s Hoka Arahi’s.
 They have structuring to make up for the fact that my feet turn inwards when I land.
 Oh – and get some good, padded running socks.
 Turns out my nasty blisters could have largely been prevented if I’d invested in some decent socks early on.

 You also need a decent sports bra.
 I’ve used the Panache Wired Sports Bra for years (not the same one) and I can’t recommend it enough.
 The support is amazing.

 You don’t need fancy expensive leggings or a pretty running top, but you DO absolutely need decent trainers, a good sports bra, and padded socks.
 Got to look after yourself!